 The effect is severe on an entry-level camera lens, which doesn’t have any internal coatings on the glass elements.
-These coatings are given to minimise the internal reflections of such stray lights.
+These coatings are given to minimize the internal reflections of such stray lights.

 Good Vs Bad Lens Flare Effect

-Who told that Lens Flare effect is always bad for your image as it produces haze and artefacts.
-Some lens flares are actually good for your pictures.
+Who told that this effect is always bad for your image as it produces haze and artifacts.
+Some flares are actually good for your pictures.

 It makes the picture look more vivid and vibrant.
 It blends into the image by becoming one of the exciting elements in your image composition.

 Now, you would be thinking, how will I know whether the flare is good or bad?
 You will come to know this only through practice.